TempletonSTEM/templeton-data-science/README.md

 # Templeton Data Science

-Starting point for the studey of Data Science for Templeton STEM students
+Starting point for the study of Data Science for Templeton STEM students

 ___